tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/快速入门/COSBrowser 快速入门_intl_en.md

-If you are using COS for the first time, you are recommended to first read [Bucket](https://intl.cloud.tencent.com/document/product/436/13312), [Object] (https://intl.cloud.tencent.com/document/product/436/13324), [Specifications and Limits](https://intl.cloud.tencent.com/document/product/436/14518), and [General FAQs](https://intl.cloud.tencent.com/document/product/436/6282).
+If you are a first time user of COS, we recommend that you first read [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312), [Object Overview] (https://intl.cloud.tencent.com/document/product/436/13324), [Specifications and Limits](https://intl.cloud.tencent.com/document/product/436/14518), and [FAQs](https://intl.cloud.tencent.com/document/product/436/6282).

 COSBrowser is a visual interface tool launched for Tencent Cloud COS.
 It comes with multiple versions for Windows, macOS, Linux, Android and iOS, allowing you to use simpler interactions to easily view, transfer and manage COS resources.
 This document will use the Windows Version as an example to show you in detail how to create buckets, and upload, download, and share objects.